TactigonTeam/Tactigon-SDK/examples/braccio/ReadME.md

 Here are some of the gestures and their corresponding actions:

-- TWO_FINGER_TAP - Controls the opening and closing of the robotic gripper.
+ - SINGLE_TAP - Controls the opening and closing of the robotic gripper.
-- SINGLE_TAP - Moves the arm up and down, within the Z axis.
+ - UP GESTURE - Moves the arm up within the Z axis.
+ - DOWN GESTURE - Moves the arm down within the Z axis.
  - TWIST GESTURE - Rotates the Braccio wrist.
-- UP GESTURE - Terminate the Program.
  - TAP_AND_HOLD - Moves the arm within the XY directions, by combination of the base and shoulder.
+ - CIRCLE GESTURE - Terminate the Program.

 ## Hardware Requirements